-The proxy options -t, -o, -0, -d, and -D are mutually exclusive.
+The proxy options -t, -o, -o, -d, and -D are mutually exclusive.

-The object identity identity is structured as [category/] name, where the category component and slash separator are optional.
-If identity contains white space or either of the characters : or @, it must be enclosed in single or double quotes.
-The category and name components are UTF-8 strings that use the encoding described below.
-Any occurrence of a slash (/) in category or name must be escaped with a backslash (i.e., \/).
+The object identity identity is structured as [category/]name, where the category component and slash separator are optional.
+If identity contains white space or either of the characters: or @, it must be enclosed in single or double quotes.
+The category and name components are strings that are encoded as described in Object Identity, in particular, any occurrence of a slash (/) in category or name must be escaped with a backslash (i.e., \/).

 The facet argument of the -f option represents a facet name.
 If facet contains white space, it must be enclosed in single or double quotes.
-A facet name is a UTF-8 string that uses the encoding described below.
+A facet name is a string encoded like a Slice String Literal.

-The object adapter identifier adapter_id is a UTF-8 string that uses the encoding described below.
+Likewise, an object adapter identifier adapter_id is a string encoded like a Slice String Literal.
 If adapter_id contains white space, it must be enclosed in single or double quotes.